SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 * Create a new queue with the required subscription to ensure that the event is being persisted and made available to the **Order-Service** for processing.
-    * Follow the above steps for creating a new queue with the below name and subscription :
+    * Follow the above steps for creating a new queue with the below name and subscription:
       | Queue name | Subscription |
       | ---- | ----- |
       | all-order-updates | `acmeretail/onlineservices/order/confirmed/v2/*/*`  |

 > aside positive As we incorporate new features, we will update this queue's subscriptions with additional event topics.

-* Import the **Order-Service** as a project into an IDE of your choice :Intellij, Eclipse or SpringSource Tool Suite.
+* Import the **Order-Service** as a project into VS Code IDE by simply selecting the folder at the location:
-  All the 3 tools are installed on the VM and are available on the desktop for your use.
-* The code for importing is available at the location :
   **/home/ubuntu/GitHub/solace-masterclass-code/retail-domain/order-service**

 > aside negative If you need any assistance in this, please feel free to reach out to the Solace instructors nearby.

-* Open the file : **SolaceEventPublisher.java** and make the below updates to the file :
+* Open the file: **com.solace.acme.store.orderservice.service.SolaceEventPublisher.java** and make the below updates to the file :
     * In the method **connectToBroker**, add in the code snippet before the return statement :
         ```Java
        final PersistentMessageReceiver orderUpdatesEventReceiver = messagingService.createPersistentMessageReceiverBuilder().build(Queue.durableExclusiveQueue(configProperties.getOrderUpdatesQueueName()));